 “However, there might be something I could help you with, it may not be what you expected but in hell there are certain demons that can quench your thirst for sex while they remain your servants.”

 “These are different demons; they provide sexual satisfaction but aren’t allowed to acquire your powers due to their low hierarchical position.
-They are called succubus and incubus and are in charge of luring regular humans into sexual practices while masquerading other beings, hiding their real appearance as it isn’t very pleasing, nonetheless, for a Demonica they become merely sexual objects.
+They are called succubus and incubus and are in charge of luring regular humans into sexual practices while masquerading other beings, hiding their real appearance as it isn’t very pleasing, nonetheless, for a Demonica they become merely sexual objects.”
+Expressed the demoness.

-I got to say Lilith, it is very tempting but I don’t feel comfortable making another deal just for sex?
+“I got to say Lilith, it is very tempting but I don’t feel comfortable making another deal just for sex?”
+Uttered Sheryl.

 “As I said these demons are different, they are your servants, you just got to pick them and decide which one are you going to stick up.
 There are tons of those just don’t go crazy choosing more than you can take or you will get lost in lust and could even wish to stay in hell with them.”

-Ok, you convinced me, I want to check that out but how do I contact them?
-Sigils or incantations?
+“Ok, you convinced me, I want to check that out but how do I contact them?
+Sigils or incantations?”
+Asked Sheryl.

 “You already have the power of the stone, setting a place to go to shouldn’t be a problem anymore so make it to the second circle in hell where they are, my question will be, would you prefer a male or a female demon?”
+Uttered the demoness sarcastically.

-Why is it relevant Lilith?
+“Why is it relevant Lilith?

-Lilith?
+Lilith?”

 Vanished!
 As usual.